 - OR -

-For those addicted to prescription or illicit stimulants, these substances are the main priority in their life.
+For those addicted to prescription or illicit Stimulants, these substances are the main priority in their life.
 An addicted person often ignores negative consequences, whether personal or health-related.
-Stimulants flood the brain with the pleasure-inducing chemical dopamine, which is why many people use it again.
+Stimulants flood the brain with the pleasure-inducing chemical dopamine, which is why many people use them repeatedly.
 Stimulant addiction can cause immediate and long-term effects on a person’s health.

 Get Help During COVID-19